Lower bounds for the universal TSP on the plane

 \textbf{The construction}:

 Let $L$ be the line perpendicular to $r_{j}$ which passes through $p_i$ and $L'$ the line perpendicular to $r_{j}$ which passes through $q_i$.
-Since $L \bot r_j$, $L$ has one of the $M$ specified slopes in the definition of a backtrack.
+Since $L \bot r_j$ and $M$ is divisible by $4$, $L$ has one of the $M$ specified angles in the definition of a backtrack.